ChrisDuffley/stationPlaylist/readme.md

 * This add-on requires StationPlaylist suite 5.20 or later.
 * If using Windows 8 or later, for best experience, disable audio ducking mode.
 * Starting from 2018, [changelogs for old add-on releases][5] will be found on GitHub.
-This add-on readme will list changes from version 18.09 (2018 onwards).
+This add-on readme will list changes from version 20.01 (2020) onwards.
 * Certain add-on features won't work under some conditions, including running NVDA in secure mode.
 * Due to tecnical limitations, you cannot install or use this add-on on Windows Store version of NVDA.
 * Features marked as "experimental" are meant to test something before a wider release, so they will not be enabled in stable releases.